ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/99c-quiz-comparison.md

 $O(n \log(n))$?

 - [x] Mergesort
-- [ ] Bubble sort
 - [ ] Selection sort
 - [ ] Insertion sort
 - [ ] Quicksort

 ::: hints
-- Bubble sort, Insertion sort, and Selection sort are referred to as "quadratic sorts" because of their worst-case time cost.
+- Insertion sort, and Selection sort are referred to as "quadratic sorts" because of their worst-case time cost.
 - Quicksort's worst-case behaviour comes when the pivot is chosen badly.
 :::